Frequently Asked Questions For Writers

 No. You are welcome to write a sentence or two if you feel it's helpful or important, but I strongly believe that your script needs to stand on its own.
 Also, the shorter your email, the more quickly I can respond to it.

-Can you give me notes on other materials, such as a pitch document or a TV series outline?
+Can you give me notes on other materials, such as a treatment, pitch document or a TV series outline?

-Yes.
+Definitely!
+I'm happy to help you in the beginning stage of your writing process.
 I can quote you a price based on how long your materials are.